 What ages do you work with?

 Dr. Andersen evaluates children as young as age 4 and adults up to the age of 50.
-In addition, Dr. Andersen performs cognitive rehabilitation with adults of any age.
+Dr. Andersen conducts psychotherapy with children, adolescents, and young adults, as well as cognitive rehabilitation with individuals of any age.

 What are your rates?

 Dr. Andersen’s fees vary depending on the services provided.
 Some services (e.g., consultation, treatment/intervention) are billed at an hourly rate.
 Evaluations are billed at a flat rate and generally range from $1,400 to over $3,000 depending on the amount of time required for each case.
 Please do not hesitate to contact our office to obtain the cost of the service(s) you are requesting.

 Dr. Andersen accepts cash, check, and all major credit cards (e.g., Visa, Discovery, American Express, etc.).
 Dr. Andersen also accepts payment via the Health Savings Account (HSA), Flexible Savings Account (FSA), and Empowerment Scholarship Account (ESA).
 Payment is due at the time of service.

 What is your cancellation policy?

 For intake interviews, advocacy services, and psychotherapy appointments, a minimum of a 24-hour notice is required.
 Without proper notification, your credit card on file will be billed $50.

 For evaluations, Dr. Andersen reserves a significant block of time (typically a full day) for you or your child to complete testing.
 Therefore, we require a minimum of a 48-hour notice is required for canceling or rescheduling.
 Without proper notification, your credit card on file will be bill $500.

 Are you seeing people in person given the COVID-19 pandemic?